UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 </p>

-1. Add a `Spinner` and `TextView` for list of Sol objects and the resulting conversion.
+1. Add a `Spinner` and `TextView` for the list of Sol objects and the resulting conversion.

     <div align=center>